Understand the third-party fees on donations through Give Lively

 To process major credit cards and debit cards, including those stored in Apple Pay and Google Pay, we rely on Stripe, an industry-leading payment processor trusted by thousands of companies and nonprofits.

-Give Lively nonprofit members can add PayPal as an optional additional donation-processing method.
+Give Lively nonprofit members can add PayPal, but only as an optional additional donation-processing method.
 At the present time, it can't be the sole payment processor, since it can only be used for one-time donations.
 Thus, PayPal will only process donations when the donors' selected payment method is PayPal.
 All other payment methods (credit/debit, ACH etc.) will be processed via Stripe.
 In the near future, we will be adding the option to process recurring monthly donations too.

 To manage ACH/direct debit, we work with Plaid, a financial technology that enables users to interact with their bank accounts.
 ACH/direct debit transfers are processed by Stripe and must first be enabled through Stripe.

 We don't charge any fees.
 The use of our platform is free for Give Lively nonprofit members, and membership is both free and non-committal.

 Much like a foundation, Give Lively was created by philanthropists to provide free fundraising technology to nonprofits.
 Our founders have worked extensively with charitable organizations and seen first-hand the positive impact innovative tech can have on fundraising.
-They started Give Lively in 2015 based on the belief that every nonprofit, no matter its size, should never sacrifice its means to satisfy its mission.
+They started Give Lively in 2015 based on the belief that every nonprofit, no matter its size, should not sacrifice its means to satisfy its mission.
 So we collaborated directly with them to propel the development of our product -- a powerful and practical, no-commitment/no-fee fundraising platform.

 Our philanthropist founders cover the cost of running our business, which means we do not charge nonprofits for use of our technology.
 There are no setup fees, no monthly or annual fees, no commitments, and no hidden transaction fees beyond those described above and charged by our third-party partners.